Thanmayeepv/ml-online-shoppers-classification/README.md

 ## 1. Problem Statement

-The objective of this project is to predict whether a user browsing an e-commerce website will complete a purchase or not.
+The goal of this project is to forecast if the user of an online shopping site will buy a product or not.
-This is as a binary classification problem where the target variable is **Revenue** (1 = Purchase, 0 = No Purchase).
+The problem is as a binary classification problem, in which the target variable of interest is **Revenue**—where 1 represents **Purchase** and 0 represents **No Purchase**.

 ---